Exabyte-io/api-examples/README.md

 # Exabyte API Examples

 This repository explains how to perform some of the most common tasks in the Exabyte.io platform through its RESTful application programming interface (REST API) [[1](#links)] by virtue of examples.
 Examples are grouped together by domain (eg. "materials") and are presented in a self-documented format inside Jupyter notebooks [[2](#links)].
-In order to view the content online[Navigate](examples/) to a notebook page inside this repository.
+In order to view the content online, [navigate](examples/) to a notebook page inside this repository.

 ## Setup